Dicopper chloride trihydroxide: Recycling from etchant waste

 The production is operated continuously.
 Product with good particle size is produced and can be easily separated.
 After rinsing with water and drying, a free-flowing, green crystalline solid with typical particle size of 30 μm is obtained.
 The product from this process is α\-Cu2(OH)3Cl.
 Variation from controlled reaction conditions can produce β\-Cu2(OH)3Cl, which is undesirable as it undergoes caking in storage.

 This process is used to manufacture thousands of tons of Cu2(OH)3Cl every year.

 Applications

 As an agriculture fungicide

-Fine Cu2(OH)3Cl has been used as a fungicidal spray on tea, orange, grape, rubber, coffee, cardamom, and cotton etc., and as an aerial spray on rubber for control of phytophthora attack on leaves.
+Fine Cu2(OH)3Cl has been used as a fungicidal spray on tea, orange, grape, rubber, coffee, cardamom, and cotton.
+It has also been used in aerial sprays on rubber for control of phytophthora attack on leaves.

 As a pigment

-Basic copper chloride has been used as a pigment and as a colorant for glass and ceramics.
+Basic copper chloride has some use as a pigment and as a colorant for glass and ceramics.
 It was widely used as a coloring agent in wall painting, manuscript illumination, and other paintings by ancient people.
 It was also used in cosmetics by ancient Egyptians.